Substra/substra/references/sdk.md

     permissions (List[str]) : list dataset which can be used by any of the listed nodes.
 Remote mode only. compute_plan_key (str): list dataset that are in the given compute plan.
-Remote mode only. algo_key (str): list dataset that used the given algo.
+Remote mode only. function_key (str): list dataset that used the given function.
 Remote mode only. data_sample_key (List[str]): list dataset linked or that used this data sample(s).
 Remote mode only.

 **Arguments:**